 When you look at gross sales per day, you could say the Minnesota State Fair is the biggest restaurant in the world.
 In 2017, they brought in over $51 million in food and beverage sales in 12 days.
 In comparison, Tao in Las Vegas brings in $42 million in sales over an entire year.

-- Don’t park at the Fairgrounds.
+Don’t park at the Fairgrounds.
 It’s $15 to park at the Fairgrounds, which is the cost of an admission ticket (the cost of three Pronto Pups).
 Oh, and it’s cash only for parking.
 My best bet: use the park free, ride free service overseen by Metro Transit.
 To avoid being crammed on a Metro Transit bus with a bunch of people for 45 minutes, park at a park and ride site near the Fairgrounds.
 I really like the station on the University of Minnesota campus.
 The bus takes the U of M Transitway, which goes directly from the Fairgrounds to your car on a road not open to the public, making for a quick trip.
 See the full list of free park and ride spots here.
 The U of M lot is #14 on the map.
 Note that many of the lots fill up quickly; the State Fair does a great job updating which lots are full on their social media channels.

-- Take a photo of your group when you get inside the Fairgrounds.
+Take a photo of your group when you get inside the Fairgrounds.
 The Fair is massive.
 Some days, nearly a quarter-million people come through the gates.
 It can be easy to lose your little ones.
 Take a picture of those tiny Fairgoers right when you get in the gates.
 You’ll be able to show the photo to police and will know exactly what they’re wearing.
 Information booths also have free wristbands kids can wear so they can reunite with you quickly in case they get lost.

 Don’t pay for water.
 Backpacks, bags and coolers are allowed on the Fairgrounds, meaning you can pack water, pop and snacks for the kiddos.
 Just know that you’ll have to carry around whatever you bring with you — the Fair doesn’t have lockers or a bag check.
 You won’t be able to bring a cooler with you to a show at the Grandstand.
 No outside alcohol is allowed onto the Fairgrounds.

-- If you have to buy water, don’t pay too much.
+If you have to buy water, don’t pay too much.
 Prices for bottled water can vary greatly on the Fairgrounds.
 The Coca-Cola booths are one of the worst spots to get hydrated.
 Please don’t pay more than $1.75 for 20 oz.
 Check out this article for spots you should circle on your map if you need H2O.
 Remember you can bring a water bottle on the Fairgrounds and water bottle filling stations are scattered about.
 I’m serious about this one.
 A great food vendor (they shall not be named) is charging nearly $4 for a 20 oz bottle of Dasani.
 It’s robbery.

-- Don’t get stuck in the Food Building.
+Don’t get stuck in the Food Building.
 The Food Building is one of the most congested places on the Fairgrounds.
 It’s also one of the most delicious.
-Three of my top 10 Fair foods come from that one spot.
+Two of my top 10 Fair foods come from that one spot.
 But don’t get stuck in the hot, sweaty mess.
 Check out my video tutorial on Food Building shortcuts which are rarely used.

-- Enjoy the people watching.
+Enjoy the people watching.
 All walks of life make their way to the Fairgrounds, and State Fair officials embrace that, offering a State Fair bingo card that’s free to download.
 The State Fair does not offer prizes for completed bingos.

 If it’s your first time at the Minnesota State Fair, I recommend using this guide to make sure you taste the most iconic foods at the Great Minnesota Get Together.